 - 1. At its second session, the Group of Experts on cycling infrastructure module (GE.5) requested the secretariat to issue an official document which would contain all the definitions reviewed and agreed during the first two sessions for types of cycling infrastructure.
-At its third session, GE.5 agreed on an additional definition. - 2.
-This document revises ECE/TRANS/WP.5/GE.5/2023/2 by adding to it the definition agreed at the third session.
+At its third and fourth sessions, GE.5 agreed on additional definitions. - 2.
+This document revises ECE/TRANS/WP.5/GE.5/2023/2/Rev.1 by adding the definition of cycle highway agreed at the fourth session.